On descending cohomology geometrically: Introduction

-In the case $n=1$, the intermediate Jacobian $J^{3}(X_{\mathbb C})$ descends to $K$, and $J$ can be taken to be this abelian variety. \end{teoalpha}

-We note that the theorem provides an affirmative answer to Mazur's question for all threefolds with $\operatorname{CH}_0$ supported on a surface; e.g., for all uni-ruled threefolds (see Remark \ref{R:AJM} and Corollary \ref{C:Mcycles}).
-The theorem provides a complete answer to Mazur's question for all threefolds, provided the Hodge conjecture, the generalized Tate conjecture, or the Bloch conjecture holds (see \S \ref{S:Cnct}).
-The result has antecedents in the literature: In addition to the results of Deligne on complete intersections of Hodge level $1$ mentioned above, there are special cases of Theorem \ref{T:cycles} that follow from work of the third author \cite{Vial}; this is discussed in \S \ref{S:Vial}.
+We note that the theorem provides an affirmative answer to Mazur's question for all threefolds with $\operatorname{CH}_0$ supported on a surface (e.g., for all uni-ruled threefolds\,; see Corollary \ref{C:cycles3}), and, assuming the generalized Hodge conjecture, for all threefolds with $h^{3,0}=0$.
+More generally, Theorem \ref{T:cycles'} provides for all $n$ a phantom for the geometric coniveau part $\coniveau^n H^{2n+1}(X_{\bar K},\rat_\ell(n))$ as soon as $X$ satisfies the Lefschetz standard conjecture.

-An isomorphism as in \eqref{eqmodel} or \eqref{E:Tcyc} only characterizes a phantom abelian variety $\hat J/K$ up to isogeny.
-This ambiguity persists even if one works with $\integ_\ell$-cohomology groups.
-For example, there exist elliptic curves $E_1$ and $E_2$ over a number field $K$ such that, for each $\ell$, $T_\ell E_1$ and $T_\ell E_2$ are isomorphic as $\gal(K)$-modules; and yet $E_1$ and $E_2$ are not isomorphic, even over $\cx$ \cite[Sec.\ 12]{zarhin08}.
-The {\em phantom isogeny class} for $X$, in degree $n$, is the isogeny class of abelian varieties satisfying \eqref{E:Tcyc}.
-Any member of this isogeny class will be called a {\em phantom abelian variety} for $X$.

 In Theorem \ref{T:cycles}, operating only under the hypothesis of geometric coniveau $n$, we find a suitable phantom $J/K$ and show that its dual is geometrically isogenous to the intermediate Jacobian $J^{2n+1}(X_\cx)$.
-This does not imply that $J^{2n+1}(X_\cx)$ itself descends to $K$; indeed if $A/K$ is an abelian variety, and if $G\subset A$ is a finite group scheme which is defined over an extension field $L/K$ but not over $K$ itself, then $A/G$ is an abelian variety over $L$ which is isogenous (again over $L$) to $A$; but $A/G$ does not descend to $K$.
-In contrast, in the special case $n=1$, we single out an isomorphism class (in fact, a model over $K$ of the dual of the intermediate Jacobian) within the phantom isogeny class.
+This does not imply that $J^{2n+1}(X_\cx)$ itself descends to $K$.
+In contrast, in the special case $n=1$, we can single out an isomorphism class (in fact, a model over $K$ of the dual of the intermediate Jacobian) within the phantom isogeny class.
+More generally, without any hypothesis on geometric coniveau, we extend Murre's work \cite{murre83} on algebraic representatives to the setting of non-algebraically closed fields to show (see Corollary \ref{C:cycles3})\,: